amidimohsen/FBMOAC/README.md

 ## 📈  Results
 ### (1) Edge-Cahing  Experiment.
-please refer to the Readme file inthe environment folder to see a brief explanation for this experiment.
+please refer to the Readme file in the environment folder to see a brief explanation for this experiment.
 Full details are given in the paper.

 |Obtained Pareto-set of FB-MOAC for edge-caching experiment |